 Contracts may be either oral or in writing.
 Probationary periods are allowed but may not last longer than six months, except when it comes to a skilled apprenticeship program.
 In this case, employees and employers will need to agree upon the length of the term prior to employment.

-Employees are allowed to unionize, though collective bargaining is rarely practiced and union membership is low.
-As of June 2018, only 4.6% of the Filipino workforce were members of any formal union.
+Employees are allowed to unionize, though collective bargaining is rarely practiced and union membership is low (believed to be less than 10% of the total workforce.

 Compensation and Severance

-Filipinos are also entitled to the ‘13th month’ bonus of one extra month of their usual salary, with tax applied at normal rates and usually paid in December.
+Filipinos are also entitled to the ‘13th month’ bonus of one extra month of their usual salary, with tax applied at normal rates and usually paid in December (no later than Christmas Eve).
 However, staff in more senior, managerial positions are not entitled to this bonus.